OCC Offers More Opportunities to Distinguish Yourself as an Honors Student than Any Other College in California!

 You may apply for membership in one or more honor societies.
 There is no limit to the number of societies that you are permitted to join, provided you meet the enrollment requirements of each.

-Certain honor society memberships may be available to first-semester OCC students and to OCC students with GPA's of at least 3.0 and completion of at least 12 units of OCC letter-graded coursework.
-Find out the specific additional requirements for membership in each of the OCC honor society chapters by following the links to the left.
+Certain honor society memberships may be available to first-semester OCC students based on high school performance.
+OCC students with GPA's of at least 3.0 and completion of at least 12 units of OCC letter-graded coursework also qualify for some honor society memberships.
+Find out the specific additional requirements for membership in each of the OCC honor society chapters by following the links to the left or by opening any of the applications above.

 What if you don't see an honor society in your area of study or interest?